In my 54 years of hobby rocketry, I've seen a lot of strange things happen. Like a basic C6 Alpha rocket return to within

 Get The Entire Series On Kindle!

 Just click the Amazon links

 Rocket Babe: Reflection

 Prefer Paperback?
 No Problem!

-Signed / personalized paperback copies of Rocket Babe - Dust Storm, Rocket Babe - Fallen Angel and Rocket Babe - Ant Men are
+Signed / personalized paperback copies of Rocket Babe - Dust Storm, Rocket Babe - Fallen Angel, Rocket Babe - Ant Men and